vercel/next.js/docs/api-reference/next.config.js/redirects.md

 }
 ```

-`redirects` is an async function that expects an array to be returned holding objects with `source`, `destination`, and `permanent` properties:
+`redirects` is either an array or an async function that returns an array containing objects with `source`, `destination`, and `permanent` properties:

 - `source` is the incoming request path pattern.
 - `destination` is the path you want to route to.